 Counter/Timer 0 is a 16-bit counter with a 10MHz input clock.
 The output of Counter/Timer 0 is available at connector P2 pin 4.
-The gate signal for counters 1 & 2 is controlled via software at bit 1 (HIGH = off, LOW = count enabled = power-on default) of the register at Base + 10h.
+The gate signal for counters 1 & 2 is controlled via software at bit 1 (HIGH = off = paused, LOW = count enabled = power-on default) of the register at Base + 10h.
+This bit is used to pause the ARB.
 Counter/Timers 1 and 2 are concatenated by the card to form a single 32-bit counter.
-The input of the counter is fixed at 2MHz.
+The input of the counter is fixed at 10MHz.
 The output of is available at connector P2 pin 1.